 - Additional hotspots can be found using the Washington State Drive-In WiFi Hotspots Location Finder.

-- The King County Library system is offering Wi-FI access outside of its community libraries, with the exception of the Kent branch.
-For locations, visit https://kcls.org.
+- The King County Library system is offering Wi-Fi access outside of its community libraries, with the exception of the Kent branch.
+For locations, visit their website.